mastercomfig/tf2-patches/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: mastercoms

 ---
-**NOTE:Make sure the feature being requested does NOT change the gameplay balance in a significant way and is NOT purely a cosmetic choice**
-This project is not interested in re-balancing the game or changing its look.
+**NOTE:Features should NOT change the gameplay balance in a significant way and should NOT be purely cosmetic choices** This project is not interested in re-balancing the game or changing its look.
 Ex.
 "Buff the Bison", "Bring back the beta muzzle flashes" would not be accepted

 **Is your feature request related to a problem?
 Please describe.**